bnielsencodes/audiophile/README.md

 Some things I plan on implementing into this project in the near future:

-- Remove the "e-Money" payment option and replace it with credit/debit card payment option, add new inputs for card information.
 - Improve accessibility
 - Implement localStorage for cart